Benny Ayala

 Ayala came to the plate 951 times in his big-league career, and 86 percent of those appearances were against lefties.
 It’s no surprise that 35 of his 38 regular-season homers came off southpaws – as did his crowning blow as a pro, his two-run shot off John Candelaria in Game Three of the 1979 World Series.

 Ayala did well in spring training 1974, hitting homers off veterans like Woodie Fryman and Bob Gibson.
 He wasn’t quite ready, though, and Cleon Jones did not take well to an experiment in center field.
-Near the end of camp the Mets sent Benny down to their top affiliate, Tidewater.
+Near the end of camp the Mets sent Ayala down to their top affiliate, Tidewater.
 Here too he was the club leader in homers (11) and RBIs (40).
-The big club called him up in August after putting pitcher Jack Aker on the disabled list.
-He still has the bat he borrowed from Joe Nolan, his teammate with the Tides and later the Orioles.
+The big club called him up in August after Jones got hurt; to make room, pitcher Jack Aker went on the disabled list.
+Ayala still has the bat he borrowed from Joe Nolan, his teammate with the Tides and later the Orioles.

-With that bat, on August 27, Benny made a memorable big-league debut at Shea Stadium.
+With that bat, on August 27, Ayala made a memorable big-league debut at Shea Stadium.
 Batting sixth in the lineup, he stepped in against Houston’s Tom Griffin (a righty!) with one out and nobody on in the second inning.
-He pulled a “high fosboll” – as he kept repeating on Ralph Kiner’s postgame show, Kiner’s Korner – down the line in left field.
-The ball stayed inside the foul pole, and Ayala became the 40th major leaguer to homer in his first big-league at-bat.
-He was the first to do so in the National League since Cuno Barragan in 1961 . . . which of course made him the first Met too (not to mention, the first Puerto Rican).
+He pulled a high fastball – as he kept repeating on Ralph Kiner’s postgame show, Kiner’s Korner – down the line in left field.
+The ball stayed inside the foul pole, and Ayala became the first National Leaguer to homer in his first big-league at-bat since Cuno Barragan in 1961.
+Of course, that made him the first Met to do so too (not to mention, the first Puerto Rican).

-The rookie did not live with family, however, and although fellow Puerto Rican Félix Millán was present, he remembers that his most helpful teammates were John Milner and Cleon Jones.
-Manager Yogi Berra also did not stack up well against Earl Weaver in Benny’s estimation.
+The rookie did not live with family, however, and although fellow Puerto Rican Félix Millán was present, he remembers that his most helpful teammates were John Milner and Jones.
+Manager Yogi Berra also did not stack up well against Weaver in Ayala’s estimation.
 “He was always laughing, he didn’t pay too much attention to the game.”

 Ayala did not see any big-league action in 1975.
 The Mets acquired Dave Kingman in February, which severely impaired his chances of making the big club.
 In fact, he played just 65 games for Tidewater, missing a big chunk of the early season after Rochester’s Bob Galasso broke his hand with a pitch.